naftalimurgor/bgld-raw-signer/README.md

 npm i -g bgld-signer # yarn add --global bgld-signer
 ```

-> `bgld-cli` is still in beta.
+> `bgld-signer` is still in beta.
 ## Usage

-Basic help and `bgld-cli` version can be checked by simply typing the following on a terminal.
+Basic help and `bgld-signer` version can be checked by simply typing the following on a terminal.

 ```sh
 ```